vazco/universe-modules/README.md

 This is especially useful when working with React - creating lots of new components don't have to pollute global namespace.
 Also code is much simpler to reason about, and syntax is more friendly.

-Code you write inside `*.import.js(x)` files is future-proof - when Meteor introduces full support for ECMAScript 2015 in the future, your code will be ready for it.
+Code you write inside `*.import.js(x)` is compiled using Babel, so you can also use other ES2015 features!

 #### Roadmap